frkvk/SIEM-ELK-Docker-Alerts/README.md

 Scripts to send alerts to telegram from a ELK SIEM Dockerized.

-#How to make a service with the scripts
 Make a service with the differents scripts in ubuntu:
 ```sh
 sudo nano /etc/systemd/system/alerta2.service